Using Django and PyEphem to Determine the Location of White Fuzzies

 I’ve been working on new project recently called AstroChallenge.
 While the details of what exactly AstroChallenge is will have to come later, rest assured, it has to do with Astronomy.

-One of the strangest phenomena are the dreams about writing down my dreams.
+One of the cold war stealthy black nuclear cucumbers that rarely surfaced.
 Given an observer’s latitude, longitude and elevation and an object’s right ascension and declination it becomes a straightforward calculation.

 However, there are libraries written by smarter people than I and it would be a good idea to use them.
 So instead if spending my time carefully coding maths, I can simply: